 Guided History Tours

-The short tours were lead by Official Guides of the City of London and Westminster and showcased the perfect way to discover more about London whilst cheering on a loved one.
+The short tours will be lead by Official Guides of the City of London and Westminster and are the perfect way to discover more about London whilst cheering on a loved one.

-Read on to find out more about the tours that were on offer.
+Read on to find out more about the tours that were on offer in 2019.

 Suffrage, Sacrifice, Splendour

 The walk meandered through Victoria Embankment Gardens next to New Scotland Yard, discovering the sacrifices made by the armed forces since the 19th century; the fight for women’s rights; and the bygone splendours of the Palace of Whitehall.

 Parliament Square celebrates this nation.
 The buildings around it tell the story - you just have to look closely and take your time.
 The square even tells the story of London’s first traffic lights!

 Caroline of Ansbach breakfasted here and strolled along Queen’s Walk.
 Charles Green ascended here in his gas-powered balloon in 1821 and Queen Victoria was threatened with assassination.
 A clutter of structures, milkmaids and their cows were popular too.